 Because this is a 3-in-1 crib, you’ll be able to use it as your child grows.
-A transition kit, which is included, turns this crib into a toddler bed and finally into a big kid bed.
+The included transition kit turns this crib into a toddler bed and a big kid bed.
 This saves you money and helps protect the environment from unnecessary waste.

-Moms will love the stylish modern design with simple charm.
-It also has four mattress settings, though it’s important to note a mattress is not included with the crib.
+We love the stylish modern design with its simple charm.
+It also has four mattress support settings, though it’s important to note that a crib mattress is not included with the crib.

 - On the pricey side.

-This multi-purpose crib fits a variety of the needs you’ll have coming up for your child.
-In addition to a crib, it can be used as a toddler bed, a day bed and even a full-size bed, complete with a headboard and a footboard.
-You won’t have to spend extra money to buy a bed for your child because this one will last you.
+This multi-purpose crib fits a variety of your baby’s needs.
+In addition to being a crib, you can use it as a toddler bed, a day bed, and even a full-sized bed complete with a headboard and footboard.
+You won’t have to spend extra money to buy another bed for your child because this one will last.

 The crib portion comes with three different mattress positions you can use to ensure your comfort and your baby’s safety.

-It’s carefully made with a non-toxic finish so you won’t have to worry about your baby ingesting lead or other harmful chemicals.
-There is no drop side, either, so you don’t have to worry about any harm coming to little fingers.
+It’s carefully made with a non-toxic finish, so you won’t have to worry about your baby ingesting lead or other harmful chemicals.
+It doesn’t have a drop-side either, so you don’t have to worry about any harm coming to little fingers.

-It comes in five different color choices so you’ll be able to find one to complement the nursery colors you’ve selected.
+It comes in five color choices, so you’ll be able to find one to complement the nursery colors you’ve selected.

-During hotter months, your baby will get plenty of circulation in this because there are slats on each side.
-Plus, the sleigh style is a modern design that most moms should love.
+During hotter months, your baby will get plenty of circulation in this crib because there are slats on each side.
+And most moms love the modern sleigh style design.

-Overall, this is a good sturdy choice if you don’t want anything flimsy or lightweight for your baby.
+Overall, this is a good, sturdy choice if you’re looking for a solid crib for your baby.

 - The directions are easy to follow.

-- Having three different mattress positions is a nice perk.
+- Having three mattress positions is a nice perk.

 - It’s a beautiful, stylish crib.